-Copyright: © 2021 Dema E et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright: © 2022 Dema E et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

-How to cite this article: Dema E, Copas AJ, Clifton S et al. Methodology of Natsal-COVID Wave 1: a large, quasi-representative survey with qualitative follow-up measuring the impact of COVID-19 on sexual and reproductive health in Britain [version 1; peer review: awaiting peer review] Wellcome Open Research 2021, 6:209 https://doi.org/10.12688/wellcomeopenres.16963.1
+How to cite this article: Dema E, Copas AJ, Clifton S et al. Methodology of Natsal-COVID Wave 1: a large, quasi-representative survey with qualitative follow-up measuring the impact of COVID-19 on sexual and reproductive health in Britain [version 2; peer review: 1 approved, 1 approved with reservations] Wellcome Open Research 2022, 6:209 https://doi.org/10.12688/wellcomeopenres.16963.2